Think someone else may like this? Share the love!

 • Miso paste

 1. Place the whole, un-cracked eggs in a medium pot and fill with water to cover eggs by 1 inch (2.5 cm).
 Turn the heat to high and when boiling, turn the heat off and let the eggs sit in the hot water for 10 minutes.
-Promptly use a slotted spoon (keep the hot water in the pot) to remove the eggs and peel the egg under cold running water.
+Promptly use a slotted spoon (keep the hot water in the pot) to remove the eggs, and then peel the egg under cold running water.
 Slice each egg in half.

 1. If using fresh spinach: add the spinach to the hot water in the pot.
 Let sit for 1 minute.
 Use slotted spoon (keep hot water in the pot!) to remove spinach.
 Rinse spinach with cool water.
 Use hands to squeeze spinach leaves to remove as much water as possible.
 If using frozen spinach, defrost spinach, then squeeze leaves with hands to remove as much water as possible.

-2. To briefly cook the bean sprouts, add the bean sprouts to the same hot water in pot.
+2. To briefly cook the bean sprouts, add the bean sprouts to the same hot water in the pot.
 Let sit for 1 minute.
 Use slotted spoon to remove bean sprouts.
 Again, keep the hot water in the pot!

 1. Return the same pot of water to a boil.
 Add the ramen noodles and cook according to package instructions (most ramen noodles only take 3 minutes to cook.)
 Drain and rinse with cold water to stop the cooking.

-2. Divide the noodles, hardboiled eggs, bamboo shoots, corn, spinach and bean sprouts among 4 large serving bowls.
+2. Divide the noodles, hard-boiled eggs, bamboo shoots, corn, spinach and bean sprouts among 4 large serving bowls.

-1. In a large pot, add the stock, instant dashi and soy sauce.
+1. In a large pot, add the broth, instant dashi and soy sauce.
 Bring to a boil over high heat.
 Remove from the heat and stir in the miso.
 Taste the soup and add an additional 1 to 2 tablespoons of miso if you’d like.
 Ladle soup into each bowl.
 Top each bowl with green onions.

 Dried vs. Fresh Ramen for Miso Ramen Recipe

-My favorite brand is Sun Noodles.
-You can find them at some Wegmans Supermarkets.
-Tip: These noodles cook in just a couple of minutes!
-Keep track of your time, otherwise, you’ll be left with a mushy mess.
+My favorite ramen noodles are Sun Noodles.
+You can find them at some Wegmans grocery storesTip: These noodles cook in just a couple of minutes!
+For best results, keep track of your time, otherwise, you’ll be left with a mushy mess.

 dried noodles for miso ramen recipe